 this city is now my oyster!

-2) Working with men: in the past I have written about my personal conviction not to have male friends; not to build intimate relationships with men through shared experience, memory making, whatever with the opposite sex out of respect for my future husband. anyways.
-That might all sounds sketchy or foolish.
+2) Working with men: in the past, I have written about my personal conviction not to have male friends; not to build intimate relationships with men through shared experience, memory making, whatever with the opposite sex out of respect for my future husband. anyways.
+That might all sound sketchy or foolish.
 You can read the post here.

 The fact is that “breaking up” with my guy friends was not an easy or welcomed thing. but I did it coz I could see that that was something God was placing on my heart. since then I have rejected all notions of really being friends with guys, and have a heightened sensitivity to it.
 How strange, then, it is to find myself in a work environment where the people I work most closely with, the ones whom I have hit it off best with, are guys.

 I was reading Ashley’s blog yesterday and what really stuck out for me was when she said, she was surprised to be where she was because in the past it had hurt her so much.
 “He certainly redeems”, she said.

 Ending it with my guy friends was not an easy season, and I think there is still hurt on both sides, but here I am now, learning to navigate those relationships and friendships differently.

 Do I now believe guys and girls can be just friends? no, not really.

 but I am starting to see the value in relationships with them for the way that it stretches me.

 It’s neat how the foundation of the conviction does not change, the original admonishment is still the truth I believe, but how it looks in my life is different.
 That seems very biblical.